BetaXOi/shadowsocksr-libev/README.md

        [--manager-address <addr>] UNIX domain socket address
                                   only available in server and manager mode

-       [--executable <path>]      path to the executable of ss-server only available in manager mode
+       [--executable <path>]      path to the executable of ssr-server only available in manager mode

        [-v]                       verbose mode

 notes:

-    ss-redir provides a transparent proxy function and only works on the Linux platform with iptables.
+    ssr-redir provides a transparent proxy function and only works on the Linux platform with iptables.

 ```